dapr/docs/daprdocs/content/en/operations/resiliency/targets.md

 `inbound` operations are calls from the sidecar to your application, such as:

-- Subscribing to a topic.
+- Subscriptions when delivering a message.
 - Inbound bindings.

 <img src="/images/resiliency_inbound.png" width=1000 alt="Diagram showing service invocation resiliency" />